chen10an/handset-model-product-nn/README.md

 ### Implementation
 This paper has a [github repo][repo] with implementations of models discussed in the paper.
 This handset-model-product-nn repo includes the paper's files with my modifications (the original files have no comments, the comments in the modified files describe my modifications).

-_note: models.py also includes implementations of other types of models (for comparison)_

 [paper]: https://arxiv.org/pdf/1611.00144.pdf
 [repo]: https://github.com/Atomu2014/product-nets